-We invite you to become a founding supporter of our new way to train and support community legal practitioners across BC.
+We invite you to become a sustaining supporter of our new way to train and support community legal practitioners across BC.
 Please help us to reach our goal of raising \$1 million in operational funds and bursary funds for our students.

-Your tax-deductible donation will not only ensure that our first student cohort succeeds, but that a solid foundation exists for our future students and their clients.
+Your tax-deductible donation will not only ensure that our initial student cohorts succeed, but that a solid foundation exists for our future students and their clients.
 With your support, the Clinic will make meaningful progress toward a more equitable, diverse and inclusive legal system, a better way to generate a diverse workforce, and a better way to serve the legal needs of all British Columbians.

-To learn more about the Clinic, and/or to join us in our journey, please contact Annie Baric, APB's Director of Engagement and Operations, at 604-482-3195 ext 1501 or abaric@accessprobono.ca
+To learn more about the Clinic, and/or to join us in our journey, please contact Erin Monahan, APB's Project Manager, at 604-424-8274 or emonahan@accessprobono.ca.